 That’s why I’m uncomfortable saying IBM failed.
 IBM is a different business today than it was in 1981 or even 1995.
 But it’s still in business, selling things not everyone even realizes still exists.
 It’s news to many people that mainframes still exist.

-And if you were to ask someone who works at IBM, “What does IBM do now?” they might not even say hardware.
+And if you were to ask someone who works at IBM what the company does now, they might not even say hardware.
 IBM does a lot of hosting and consulting now.
 If you want someone to run your datacenter or part of your IT department for you, IBM is one of the companies you call.

 IBM laid off a lot of workers in 2016 and again in 2017.
 But what I expect to see going forward is IBM continuing to shed unprofitable business lines and continuing going forward, even if it means being a smaller company.
 I don’t see the company going completely out of business.